crtclmmnt/crtclmmnt.github.io/offerings.md

   <div class="book-card">
     <h5>We Are the Earth Defending Itself</h5>
     <h6>6 weeks / 8 weeks</h6>
     <p class="book-description">Drawing from Joanna Macy's book (mentioned above) and Robin Wall Kimmerer’s book <em>Braiding Sweetgrass</em>, I will do my best to make you fall in love with the Earth.
-Capitalism tries to convince us that we are individuals, entities that exist above and outside of the natural world.
-I believe that a meditation practice can dissolve the barriers that make us forget our interdependence with all living beings.</p>
+Capitalism tries to convince us that we are individuals — separate and alone — entities that exist above and outside of the natural world.
+I believe that a meditation practice can dissolve the barriers that make us forget our interdependence with each other.</p>
     <br>
-    <p class="book-description">Remembering this, we might find that we have more to fight for than we realized.</p>
+    <p class="book-description">When we remember our connection to all living beings, we find that we have more to fight for than we realized.</p>
   </div>
 </div>